 A person who is addicted to cocaine can get better.
 It means learning how to build a life with no drugs.
 The first step is getting help.
 The next is stopping the cycle of drug abuse.
 Then a plan to fight relapses is needed.
 Long-term support is needed for a cocaine user to stay drug-free.

 The Steps to Treating Addiction

 Get help from a professional drug dependency counselor.
 This type of counselor helps a person see their drug addiction more clearly.
 They can also help family members deal with the user’s drug addiction.

-Have a professional evaluation.
+Have a professional evaluation with a health care provider or psychologist who specializes in addiction.
 This helps assess the drug user’s needs and plan a course of action.